 The true cost of not having a returns policy

-First published by Mandy, on 25 March 2020Returns management
+First published by Admin, on 25 March 2020Returns management

 Historically, parcel volumes from returns were insignificant for most retailers and manufacturers.
 More recent numbers have proven to buck this trend, as online retailers have begun to face an unprecedented rise in the volume of products returned: consumers worldwide buy and then return a staggering 642.6 billion USD worth of goods annually1.

 Without a proper returns management plan in place, businesses are exposed to a rise in working capital.
 As inventory becomes tied up in returns stockpiles, the overall cost of running a business becomes far greater than just the direct costs arising from the aforementioned operational inefficiencies.

 Businesses in most industries face very high costs when it comes to processing returns as each item typically needs to be reviewed and assessed for fault and/or damage, before being repackaged and transported to another location where they can be reworked or resold.

 Evaluating the true cost of returns